Dasharo/docs/docs/kb/fwupd.md

     `qubes-fwupdmgr` doesn't currently support `get-results` command of `fwupdmgr`.

+=== "FreeBSD"
+    The following command is supposed to report update results:

+    ```bash
+    $ fwupdmgr get-results
+    ```

+    However, this is likely to not produce any results because fwupd fails to finalize the update.  `fwupdmgr get-devices` incorrectly states that "An update is in progress" along with displaying version that shows the update has already happened.

 For another way to verify an update has really happened refer to [Checking The Current Firmware Version](#checking-the-current-firmware-version).